DhritiShikhar/issuetrackers-doc/doc.rst

 3. Cookie based authentication
 	- If you are accessing Jira without logging in, you are accessing it anonymously
 	- If you do not have permission to view something, you wont be able to view it using Jira REST Api either
-	- Working:
-		* client creates a new session via JIRA REST API
-		* JIRA returns session object.
-Session object contains:
-			+ information about this session
-			+ session cookie
-		* Client stores this session object
-		* Client sets the cookie in header for all subsequent request to JIRA API
 	- benefits:
 		* performance -> not having to make multiple authentication calls
 	- disadvantage: